-To be noted that the presence of the Safeguarding Focal Point, due to his/her professional competences, represents a further guarantee on the operation and application of the current policy at Country level, it does not compromise in any case the application of the whistleblowing policy and the possibility for anyone to refer directly to the Supervisory Body, if necessary.
+Alternatively, the report can be made to the Safeguarding Focal Point, which will necessarily report it to the QLC Unit at headquarters if it concerns violations committed by WeWorld staff or its associates.
+The report can also be made to the line manager, if for any reason it is not possible to contact the Safeguarding Focal Point or use the dedicated platform.
+The Safeguarding Focal Point, due to their professional competences, represents a further guarantee on the operation and application of the current policy at Country level, it does not compromise in any case the application of the whistleblowing policy and the possibility for anyone to refer directly to the QLC Unit, if necessary.